Virginia Labor Laws Guide

 Subminimum wage in Virginia

-Minimum wage for certain categories of workers — such as student workers in Virginia — is commonly referred to as the subminimum wage.
-The hourly rate for this type of wage is also regulated by law.
+The minimum wage for certain categories of workers — such as student workers in Virginia — is commonly referred to as the subminimum wage.

 In Virginia, there are only 2 categories of employees who can be paid at a rate lower than the state minimum: